trans-travel/trans-travel/us/ok.md

 ## Non-discrimination Law

+ * Oklahoma state executive branch government is required to treat trans women as men, trans men as women, and non-binary people on the basis of their sex assigned at birth.
  * Oklahoma non-discrimination law does not include LGBT people.
  * Norman, OK has a non-discrimination law locally.

 ## Public Accommodations

- * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in schools.
+ * Trans people are required to use bathrooms/showers associated with their sex assigned at birth when using some bathrooms/showers in both schools and locations under the authority of the executive branch of state government.
  * Public accommodation access is not protected for trans people in Oklahoma.
  * Oklahoma has religious freedom laws that allow denial of some services